 Graduate study in the Master of Landscape Architecture Program typically begins in the fall semester.
 Beyond the Graduate School academic requirements, applicants to the graduate program in landscape architecture must submit the following:

 Virginia Tech requires prospective graduate students to apply online.
-Candidates should complete and submit their application online, including payment of a non-refundable application fee.

 Submit a digital copy with your on-line application.
 A hard copy will be required if you are accepted into the program.
 Do not send unless requested.
 A grade point average of at least 3.0 (4.0 scale) for the last 60 semester credit hours, or equivalent, is required.
 Applicants whose previous academic performance is deemed deficient (grade point average of 2.75 to 2.99) may be admitted as a “Provisional” student, as described in the University Graduate Catalog.